mwlang/elemental/README.txt

     cd pkg
     sudo gem install elemental

+== FEATURES/PROBLEMS:

+  * Code with symbols, easily display what the user needs to see.
+  * Change the display values without worrying about logical side-effects.
+  * Access elements in a variety of ways: symbol, constant, index.
+  * Store in database as either string (the default) or ordinal value.
+  * Elemental is also Enumerable.
+You can iterate all members and sort, too.
+  * A default flag can be set that makes it easier to render views.

 == DESCRIPTION:

-Elemental provides enumerated collection of elements that allow you to associate ruby symbols to arbitrary values, thus allowing your code to "think" symbolically and unambiguously while giving you the means to easily display what end-users need to see.
-Additionally, symbols are associated with ordinal values, allowing easy storage/retrieval to persistent stores (e.g. databases).
+Elemental provides enumerated collection of elements that allow you to associate ruby symbols to arbitrary "display" values, thus allowing your code to "think" symbolically and unambiguously while giving you the means to easily display what end-users need to see.
+Additionally, symbols are associated with ordinal values, allowing easy storage/retrieval to persistent stores (databases, files, marshalling, etc) by saving the Element#value as appropriate (String by default, Fixnum if you "persist_ordinally").

+The primary aim of Elemental is to collect and abstract literals away from your code logic.
+There's an old programmer's wisdom that you should not encode your logic using literal values, especially those the end-user is exposed to.

+Yet, interpreted languages seem to be famous for sowing the practice of doing boolean expressions replete with string literals.
+Which can be ok until one day your client says, "I don't like 'Active' can we use 'enabled' instead?").

 In your code, instead of:

-  if User.status == 'Active' ...
+  if my_user.status == 'Active' ...
+        or worse
+  my_user.favorite_color = 1

+  (what color is 1?!)

+The above suffers from the following:
+  - literals are subject to change or are cryptic.
+  - diff spellings mean diff things ('Active' != 'active' != 'Actve').
-...which is error prone and hard to test.
+  - relying on literals error prone and hard to test.
+  - code is often not readable as-is (what color is 1, again?).

 With Elemental, do this:

-  if User.status == UserStatus::active
+  if my_user.status == UserStatus::active.value
+  my_user.favorite_color = Color::blue

+When you save a value to a persistent store (database, stream, file, etc.), you assign the Element#value like so:

+  my_user.status = UserStatus::active.value

+(more on what you get via "value" later)

 If UserStatus::active isn't defined, you get an error immediately that you can attribute to a typo in your code.
 This behavior is by design in Elemental.
 That's a unit test you *don't* have to write!

-== FEATURES/PROBLEMS:

-    * Code with symbols, easily display what the user needs to see.
-    * Change the display values without worrying about logical side-effects.
-    * Access elements in a variety of ways: symbol, constant, index.
-    * Store in database as either string (the default) or ordinal value.
+Simply define your class or module and include the Ruby symbols you need:

+  class AccountStatus
+    extend Elemental
+    member :active,       :display => 'Active'
+    member :delinquent,   :display => "Account Past Due" member :inactive      :display => "Inactive" end

+Elemental can return the Element#value as either a Ruby symbol (Symbol) or an ordinal (Fixnum) value.
+The default is a Ruby symbol.
+To override this and return an ordinal value, use "persist_ordinally" as follows:

+  class AccountStatus
+    extend Elemental
+    persist_ordinally

+    member :active,       :display => 'Active'
+    member :delinquent,   :display => "Account Past Due" member :inactive      :display => "Inactive" end

 == SYNOPSIS:

+Elementals are "containers" for your elements (a.k.a.
+Ruby symbols).
-Establish Elementals like this:
+They are declared like this:

+  class AccountStatus
+    extend Elemental
-class AccountStatus < Elemental member :active,       :display => 'Active', :default => true member :delinquent,   :display => "Account Past Due" member :inactive      :display => "Inactive" end
+    member :active,       :display => 'Active', :default => true member :delinquent,   :display => "Account Past Due" member :inactive      :display => "Inactive" end

-class Fruit < Elemental
+  class Fruit
+    extend Elemental
     member :orange,       :position => 10
     member :banana,       :position => 5,  :default => true
     member :blueberry,    :position => 15
   end

-Whereas:
+Where:
   * The symbol is main accessor for Elemental
   * Display is what the end-user sees.
 Display defaults to the symbol's to_s.
   * Position lets you define a display sort order (use WidgetType.sort...)
   * Position defaults to Ordinal value if not given.
-    * Default sort order is the order in which elements are declared (ordinal).
+  * Absent Position, the default sort order is the order in which elements are declared (ordinal).
   * Specifying Position does not change Ordinal value.
+  * An ElementNotFoundError is raised if you try an nonexistent Symbol.

 Another example:

-class Color < Elemental
+  class Color
+    extend Elemental
-  member :red,      :display "#FF0000" member :green,    :display "#00FF00" member :blue,     :display "#0000FF" end
+    member :red,      :display "#FF0000"
+    member :green,    :display "#00FF00"
+    member :blue,     :display "#0000FF" end

 So you roll with this for a few months and decided you don't like primary colors?
 Its simple to change the color constants (in display):

-class Color < Elemental
+  class Color
+    extend Elemental
-  member :red,      :display "#AA5555" member :green,    :display "#55AA55" member :blue,     :display "#5555AA" end
+    member :red,      :display "#AA5555"
+    member :green,    :display "#55AA55"
+    member :blue,     :display "#5555AA" end

 Your code logic remains the same because the symbols didn't change!

-To get this benefit, replace your conditionals that use string literals.
+Once you have your Elemental classes defined, replace your conditionals that use string literals.

 So, instead of:
   if widget.widget_type == "Foo bar"